usama739/Ecommerce-API/README.md

-A simple e-commerce API built with Node.js, Express.js, and Supabase.
+This is a simple e-commerce API built with Node.js and Express.js, utilizing Supabase for data storage.
+The API supports product management, cart management, order placement, and user authentication.

 ## Table of Contents
 - [Documentation](#documentation)